digitalrisedorset/import-any-source/README.md

 ## What is this project for?
+This system connects a Magento site and an external source to get their stock in sync.
+The main implementation is with Woocommerce and Magento.
+But other implementations in prototype mode have also been explored (csv feed)

 The project is based on 4 different components:
 - React frontend (the project has 2 react frontend, one working with Create-React-App and the second using NextJS) The whole project can use either and perform the same functionalities.
 The reason to have the NextJS frontend as well is to experiment a migration exercise with a popular and non-deprecated environment